Factbox: World reacts to announcement of Islamic State leader Baghdadi's death

 Here are reactions to the announcement:

-Joe Biden, contender for the Democratic nomination to face Trump in the 2020 election:
+Joe Biden, contender for the Democratic nomination to face Trump in the 2020 presidential election:

 “We cannot afford to get distracted or take our eye off the target.
 ISIS (Islamic State) remains a threat to the American people and our allies, and we must keep up the pressure to prevent ISIS from ever regrouping or again threatening the United States.”